rachlally/feast-back-end/README.md

 View the API at the deployed link: https://wastenot.herokuapp.com/.

 API routes can be found in repository in the Controllers folder.

+View the deployed WasteNot application at: https://wastenotkitchentracker.netlify.app/ .

 ## Screenshot